-Impact 6-1: Short-Term Construction-Related Effects on Energy Demand charging stations; increased mining and exports of lithium; and increased recycling, refurbishment, or disposal of lead acid and lithium batteries.
+Impact 6-1: Short-Term Construction-Related Effects on Energy Demand

+Reasonably foreseeable compliance responses associated with the proposed Draft Blueprint include: increased infrastructure for hydrogen refueling stations and electric charging stations; increased mining and exports of lithium; and increased recycling, refurbishment, or disposal of lead acid and lithium batteries.
 It is anticipated that the replacement rate for high-emission vehicles, watercrafts, equipment, and engines would increase, requiring that older models are sold outside of California, scrapped, disposed, or recycled, which could require new or expanded recycling or disposal facilities.
 Compliance responses could also include construction and operation of new manufacturing facilities, or, the modification of existing facilities to support zero and near-zero emission technologies and other emission controls equipment.